aws-iot-builder-tools/iot-reference-architectures/partner-attribution/README.md

 ### AWS SDK for Golang

 The [AWS SDK for Go sample](./golang) is for partners using the [AWS SDK for Go](https://github.com/aws/aws-sdk-go).
 Custom request headers are added before the request is sent in the main function of the sample.

+## Attribution in systems using MQTT

+Attribution in systems using MQTT is provided as a query string parameter at the end of the username field in the [MQTT CONNECT packet](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/os/mqtt-v3.1.1-os.html#_Toc398718028).

+From the above example where the platform value is `APN/1 PartnerSoft,ManagedIoT,v1.2.1` it would need to be changed to `APN/2 PartnerSoft,ManagedIoT,v1.2.1`.
+Then it would be added as a query string parameter at the end of the username field in the MQTT CONNECT packet.

+If the username field is blank the username field would change to `?Platform=APN/1 PartnerSoft,ManagedIoT,v1.2.1`.

+If the username field contains some data but no query string parameters then this value would be appended to the existing username field `?Platform=APN/1 PartnerSoft,ManagedIoT,v1.2.1`.

+If the username field contains some data and also one or more string parameters then this value would be appended to the existing username field `&Platform=APN/1 PartnerSoft,ManagedIoT,v1.2.1`.